 Precinct caucuses are meetings run by Minnesota’s political parties.
 They are the first in a series of meetings where parties may endorse candidates, select delegates, and set goals and values (called party platforms).

-To participate, you must be eligible to vote in the November 2020 general election and live in the precinct.
+To participate, you must be eligible to vote in the next general election and live in the precinct.
 You also must generally agree with the principles of the political party hosting the caucus.

 Each political party runs their caucus meetings a little differently.
 Check with your political party if you have specific questions.
 Generally, there are three main activities at a caucus: